quantiaconsulting/amplicon_metagenomics/unix_short_tutorial/how_to_connect.md

     ![](Moba2.png)
 4. Moba saves your sessions down the left side of the screen, or can be swapped to a file browser for downloading

+## NOTE: You do not need to repeat this when the server IP address changes.
+You just right-click and select "edit session" and change the IP address

 ### Windows users using Putty
 1. Create a windows key:
     We need to convert the key file to a format that is compatible with Windows.
 We do this using **PuTTYGen**.